klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **JSON**

 In their research, [Firday the 13th, JSON Attacks](https://www.blackhat.com/docs/us-17/thursday/us-17-Munoz-Friday-The-13th-Json-Attacks.pdf), Alvaro Muñoz and Oleksandr Mirosh explained how it was possible to apply similar methods seen for JAVA JSON deserialization to exploit .NET JSON deserialization.
 The research is extremely accurate, and points out a list of libraries affected by this vulnerability.
-As such, I won't cover in details every library, but focus more on explaining that no concrete difference exists between JSON and XML/Binary deserialization in terms of exploitation.
+As such, the article won't cover in details every library, but focus more on explaining that no concrete difference exists between JSON and XML/Binary deserialization in terms of exploitation.

 The research states that, in order to successfully exploit JSON deserialization, the following conditions must be satisfied: